chetnashah/javawork/kotlinwork/Nullability.md

 }
 ```

-### lateinit var preferred for onetime late initialization
+### lateinit var preferred for onetime late initialization of non-null values

-Use the lateinit keyword for the field to avoid needing to declare it nullable. (one time late initialization use case)
+Use the lateinit keyword for the field to avoid needing to declare it nullable. (one time late initialization use case).
+This is useful when you don’t want to initialize a variable immediately but want to avoid null checks when accessing it later.
 Can be used for class member fields or also function level variables.

 ```kt